Senths02/portfolio/src/content/watch-party-data.md

 >There were two problems:
 >
 >1.
-On the invitation screen, the invitee had the option to send or receive contact requests, which wasn't technically possible.
+The invitation screen offered the ability to send or receive contact requests, which wasn't technically possible.
 >2.
-The invitation screen was also identical to the waiting area, when they should be visually distinct.
+The invitation screen was also identical to the waiting area.

 <br>